I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-A Film Made while the Hippo Numbers Were Low and they Hadn't Left Escobar's Estate
+When Hippo Numbers Were Low and Still on Escobar's Estate

 Cocaine Hippos and the Environment

-Scientists say the hippo population explosion is having a negative on the local ecology.
-Some people might call these nay-saying folk hippo critical by a writer of my quality would never stoop that low―never.
+Scientists say the hippo population explosion is having a negative effect on the local ecology.
+Some people might call these naysaying folk "hippo-critical," but a writer of my stature would never stoop that low―never.

 The animals frequently defecate in the water in which they spend much of their time.
 Researchers have found that this is changing oxygen levels in the water and that is having a negative knock-on effect to fisheries.

 Scientists from the University of California, San Diego have been studying the Magdalena River and associated lakes.
 They’ve found that hippo poop is fertilizing the water and causing “excess algae production that can lead to harmful algal blooms similar to red tides.”